Content approval workflow for Tallyfy

 task

-Monitor key performance indicators during the first 24-72 hours after publication.
-Track page views, engagement rates, social shares, and conversion metrics.
-Note any unusual patterns or issues.
-Document initial performance benchmarks for comparison with long-term results.
+Keep an eye on your key performance indicators during the first 24-72 hours after publication.
+You'll want to track page views, engagement rates, social shares, and conversion metrics.
+Note anything unusual - patterns or issues that stand out.
+Record your initial benchmarks so you've got something to compare against when you look at long-term results.

 14